 Besides needing good soil drainage, another area that we do not often hear about is air drainage.
 Home orchardists can avoid those late spring frosts to a great degree by placing the trees on a slope or at the high point in the landscape so the cold air settles away from the trees.
 The challenge is preventing the more frost susceptible flower buds from damage late in the winter and very early spring.
 We hear about a citrus crop in Florida being lost to cold weather; our dwarf fruit trees can suffer the same fate.
 The trees survive, but the flower buds do not.
 By planting our trees in the best possible locations in the yard, we can reduce the risk.
 Stone fruits like peaches are the most susceptible to those late spring frosts.

 Home orchardists can do a couple of things to reduce the risk of a late frost too.
-You can delay the spring growth of your dwarf fruit trees by mulching the soil in early winter well, after we have had cold weather set in and hopefully after the ground is very cold or even frozen.
+You can delay the spring growth of your dwarf fruit trees by mulching the soil in early winter well after we have had cold weather set in and hopefully after the ground is very cold or even frozen.
 This activity will keep the ground frozen and the root system cold and delay the fruit tree from breaking dormancy even by a few days, helping us get past the chances of that late frost.
-The other activity that can be done is protecting those more sensitive flower buds from cold air by placing a temporary wind break up to break up or slow the cold wind.
+The other activity can be done is protecting those more sensitive flower buds from cold air by placing a temporary wind break up to break up or slow the cold wind.
 Being creative and make the windbreak out of common materials you already have or using the least expensive material you can buy.
 The windbreak only has to last for a few weeks and does not have to be set up in the fall.
 You may have to place the supports in the fall while the ground is not frozen, but the actual material used for the windbreak itself can go up later.
 If you have the space you can plant a permanent windbreak just like the commercial orchards.